What are the main health issues for women?

 Women in their 40s are at an increased risk of depression, and although experts aren't sure why, hormonal changes due to perimenopause (the start of menopause, which most women enter in their late 40s) may play a role.
 Women in their 40s are also often juggling both children and aging parents, and that stress can be taxing.
 Hormones are also why women in their 40s may find it easier to put on weight and harder to take it off.
 Your metabolism slows down as you age, and as your body produces less oestrogen, that also appears to negatively affect weight.

-Your 50s and beyond
+Women in 50s and beyond

 Heart disease is the number one killer of women, and most women who develop it will begin to experience symptoms during or after their 50s.
 Oestrogen appears to have a cardio-protective effect, and as oestrogen levels decline, heart risks increase.

-Many doctors also wait to do bone density screening until women are in their 60s, but some prefer a proactive approach.
+Many doctors also wait to do bone density screening until women are in their 60s, but some prefer a more proactive approach.
 This is because if some bone loss is detected, dietary intervention like calcium supplements and increased weight-bearing exercise may help.

 The risk of almost all cancers increases with age, but breast and colon cancer remain the biggest concerns (along with lung cancer, which disproportionately affects women who've smoked).
-By their mid-50s, most women will have gone through menopause – the period that marks the end of menstruation – and related issues like hot flushes will eventually resolve themselves, although menopause can mean permanent changes in weight, vaginal dryness and loss of libido for some women.
+By their mid-50s, most women will have gone through menopause – the period that marks the end of menstruation – and related issues like hot flushes will eventually resolve themselves, although menopause can mean permanent changes in weight, vaginal dryness and loss of libido for some women.1

 Women’s 8 biggest health problems and how to treat them